Gym Design Health Safety Considerations

 2. Organization: Keep gym spaces well-organized and free from clutter.
 Provide designated storage areas for gym bags and personal items.

-3. Equipment Maintenance: Ensure all gym equipment is well-maintained, and conduct regular inspections to identify and repair any defects promptly.
+3. Equipment Maintenance: Ensure all gym equipment is well-maintained, and conduct regular inspections to identify and repair defects promptly.

 4. Proper Signage: Use clear and visible signage to indicate potential hazards, emergency exits, and safety guidelines.